Centaur (typeface): Revival

 Rogers' revival was originally drawn as titling capitals in 1914 for the Metropolitan Museum of Art.
 Rogers later expanded it, adding lower case, for his 1915 limited edition of Maurice de Guérin's The Centaur.

 For the original release, matrices were cut by Robert Wiebking and the type was privately cast by American Type Founders.
 Some years later, the Monotype Corporation commissioned Rogers to release it for the general market.
 Rogers did not feel able to create a matching italic, and asked the calligrapher Frederic Warde if he could pair Centaur with a design Warde had created based upon Ludovico Arrighi’s 1520 chancery face, made in 1926 for the Officina Bodoni.
 Warde's design had the separate name Arrighi, which appears in some earlier specimens.

 The completed family was released for general use in 1929, with a first showing in Monotype's specimen booklet The Trained Printer and the Amateur by Alfred W. Pollard.
 Monotype described it as a 'long-descender type of great distinction', emphasising its feeling of not having been restricted to allow tighter linespacing, as other types often had been in the hot metal period.
 Monotype has sold the design with bold and bold italic designs (their invention, since bold type did not exist until long after Jenson's and Arrighi's work), and swash italic alternate characters.

 Centaur shows some of the irregularities of early type compared to later designs.
 The dots of the i and j are very visibly shifted to the right, a feature of Jenson's original design.
 The horizontal stroke of the 'e' is slanted, not exactly horizontal as came to be the norm in print.
 On the other hand, while based on study of Jenson's work, Centaur is a deliberately loose imitation, more slender (especially in the serifs) than Jenson's original.
 It also modernises Jenson's two-way serifs on the top of the 'M' in favour of one-way serifs.
 In addition, the italic capitals slope in the modern tradition, which was established after Arrighi's time in the later 16th century.
 Monotype advisor and historian of printing Stanley Morison, who was influential in Monotype's series of revival designs of the 1920s and 30s, described Centaur in his book A Tally of Types as "a freehand emphasis of the calligraphic basis of the original" and its modernisation "a concession to contemporary sense".
 Sebastian Carter calls it "an imaginative recreation".

 Digitisations

 Centaur has been digitised, both by Monotype in collaboration with Adobe, and by LTC, who assumed the rights to many Lanston (American) Monotype typefaces, under the name of Metropolitan.
 The revivals have slightly different features; Monotype’s having a bold and bold italic and swash caps and LTC’s having a more complex, less smooth digitisation with many italic alternates and complementary ornaments.

-At least two incomplete open-source digital typefaces, Museum (by Raph Levien) and Coelacanth, are based on Centaur.
+At least two open-source digital typefaces, Museum (by Raph Levien) and Coelacanth, are based on Centaur.